 Next, you have to register the port with Aximmetry.
 In the Startup Configuration go to Device Mapper and click Manage Devices... at the bottom.

 Select GPIO / Serial.

 Choose the COM port which is associated with your USB device and click OK.

 The channel is added.
-Now you have define the input/output configuration of your device.
+Now you have defined the input/output configuration of your device.
 Any of the GPIO slots of the device can behave as input or output, and you have to specify which is which.

-In the Modes section you can find a predefined configuration by default which specifies the first 4 slots as inputs and the next 4 ones as outputs - and this pattern is repeated throughout all the slots (if there are more).
+In the Modes section, you can find a predefined configuration by default which specifies the first 4 slots as inputs and the next 4 ones as outputs - and this pattern is repeated throughout all the slots (if there are more).

 If you're satisfied with this pattern you're done here.